Keyboard shortcuts

 Operates only on rosters materialized from new campaigns.
 Current semester rosters remain untouched.

-Exam and performance tables deferred
+Exam, grade scheme, and performance tables deferred

 Non-Disruptive Impact